 Learning any language takes time and lots of study.
 This is a complex and challenging process.
 Isn’t it?

 And just like any other language in the world, Japanese has its own set of challenges.
-So what is unique about this language that makes it so tough to understand?
+So, what is unique about this language that makes it so tough to understand?

-Let us decode and examine every aspect of the process for you.
-So that it can help you understand how difficult or easy it is to learn Japanese.
+Let us decode and examine every aspect of the process for you so that it can help you understand how difficult or easy it is to learn Japanese.

 TABLE OF CONTENTS